Gulshan8055/netflix_clone/README.md

 # netflix_clone this is only Netflix ui clone
-# only use of html and cas
+# only use of html and css